 The North American Blueberry and My Blueberry Layer Cake Recipe

-Blueberries are the second most popular berry in America (after the strawberry) for many reasons.
-Not only are they delicious and remarkably versatile, this little berry is the perfect ingredient in sweet and savory dishes, and they also pack significant nutrients to help fight against heart disease and inflammation.
-Blueberries, like their sister berry,cranberries, are native to North America and are from the same family as bilberries (Europe) and huckleberries.
+For many reasons, blueberries are the second most popular berry in America (after the strawberry).
+Not only are they delicious and remarkably versatile, but this little berry is the perfect ingredient in sweet and savory dishes.
+They also pack significant nutrients to help fight against heart disease and inflammation.
+Blueberries, like their sister berry, cranberries, are native to North America and are from the same family as bilberries (Europe) and huckleberries.
 The fruit made its way commercially to Europe in the late 19th, but one would surely assume that they were brought to England and beyond long before that time.
 America produces the most blueberries worldwide.
-Today blueberries are grown all over the world, most notably Canada, Chili, Peru, Spain, and Mexico.
-In America, the state of Washington is the leading producer annually, (Oregon is a close second) with over 96.1 million pounds, however the quaint town of Hammonton, New Jersey is known as the Blueberry Capital of the World.
-80% of all the blueberries grown in the state of New Jersey come from this one town.
-Since the 1980s, the town celebrates their crop by throwing a party called the Red, White, and Blueberry Festival.
-I must add this town to my bucket list, as not only do they host the Blueberry festival, the town also throws a few other food and beverage events throughout the year; the Mount Carmel's Italian Festival (which dates back to 1875 and is considered the oldest such continuously run festival in the United States), Hammonton Fall Beer Festival, and the Hammonton Food Truck Festival.
-Canada is a close second in blueberry production, and the berry is the largest fruit crop thanks to more than half the countries cultivation in British Columbia.
-Now I am getting ahead of myself (the thought of a good food festival always distracts me), let me take you back to 17th century North America.
+Today, blueberries are grown worldwide, notably in Canada, Chili, Peru, Spain, and Mexico.
+In America, the state of Washington is the leading producer annually (Oregon is a close second) with over 96.1 million pounds.
+However, Hammonton, New Jersey's quaint town, is the Blueberry Capital of the World.
+80% of all the blueberries grown in New Jersey come from this one town.
+Since the 1980s, the town has celebrated its crop by throwing a party called the Red, White, and Blueberry Festival.
+I must add this town to my bucket list, as not only do they host the Blueberry festival, but the town also throws a few other food and beverage events throughout the year; the Mount Carmel's Italian Festival (which dates back to 1875 and is considered the oldest such continuously running festival in the United States), Hammonton Fall Beer Festival, and the Hammonton Food Truck Festival.
+Canada is second in blueberry production, and the berry is the most significant fruit crop, thanks to more than half the country's cultivation in British Columbia.
+Now I am getting ahead of myself (the thought of a good food festival always distracts me); let me take you back to 17th-century North America.